-Sometime back, the J&K High Court asserted that it will no longer tolerate violation of its orders vis-à-vis putting an end to the constructions in arable agrarian land.
-The court also said that henceforth the Divisional Commissioner Kashmir would be held personally responsible for any violations in this regard.
-These directions came in the face of complaints that despite court directions, conversion of agricultural land into concrete jungles (commercial and residential complexes) was going on unabated and that the Revenue and Civic authorities were only being silent spectators to all this.
-However, despite these court directions, nothing much has changed.
+The agricultural land in Kashmir is shrinking with every passing day and a concrete jungle is emerging on huge patches of paddy fields in almost every part of the Valley.
+Once a promising food bowl, Kashmir is losing its arable agrarian land on an alarming pace.
+Despite standing court directions in this regard, conversion of agricultural land into concrete jungles (commercial and residential complexes) is going on unabated and the Revenue and Civic authorities are only being silent spectators to all this.
+Though, besides court orders, the media and the concerned citizens have been voicing their concerns about the issue, nothing much has changed.
 The constructions on the agricultural land have continued unabated and the concerned agencies vested with the responsibility of saving this precious asset have hardly been doing anything in this regard.

-Carrying out constructions on the agricultural lands would simply not be possible without active complicity and tacit support of the concerned agencies including even the police.
+It goes without saying that carrying out constructions on the agricultural lands would simply not be possible without active complicity and tacit support of the concerned agencies.
 Indeed Kashmir Valley which is already dependant on other states for the supply of food wouldn’t have lost as much of land to non-farming ventures if the concerned authorities had followed law and ensured its implementation on the ground.
 But it didn’t happen.
 Though turbulent political situation was also a factor as enforcing the rule of law was a tricky business for over a decade or so, but it is also a reality that the damage that has been done didn’t happen during the turbulent nineties alone.
-It started before that and is continuing even today when government claims have re-established its writ.
+It started before that and is continuing even today when government claims that it has re-established its writ.